ericleonardis/ericleonardis.github.io/readme.txt

-hello welcome to the readme
+Welcome to the readme for Eric Leonardis' personal github website.